jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 73. So observe the end of those who were warned.
 74. Except
-for the sincere servants of Allah.
+for the sincere servants of Enki.
 Noah called out to Us, and We are the
 Best of responders.
 75. And